 Next head uphill away from the coast into the centre of the peninsula to the village which is the main residential part of Ermioni.

-Spend some time wandering the shaded narrow streets and take some photos, because Greece doesn’t get any more real than this.
+Spend some time wandering the shaded narrow streets and take photos, because Greece doesn’t get any more real than this.

 You’ll find plenty of resident and ‘community’ cats more than willing to pose for you.
 White houses, colourful doors and windows, pink bougainvillaea and yia yias chatting on their doorsteps.